top of page

 Starting December 2025, kids under 16 will be banned from accessing major platforms like TikTok, Instagram, and X (formerly Twitter).

-The move has drawn international praise for prioritising online safety, but serious questions remain around how platforms will actually enforce it — and what it will mean for the next generation of digital users.
+The move has drawn international praise for prioritising online safety.
+However, serious questions remain.
+How will platforms enforce this law?
+What will it mean for the next generation of digital users?

 This isn’t just a legal shift — it’s a cultural one.